monshakeys/lscmd/PRD.md

 - Use prepared statements for all database operations
 - Implement proper SQL escaping for shell command content
 - Handle edge cases like nested quotes and escaped characters
-- Support both zsh and bash syntax variations
 - Maintain backward compatibility with existing .alias structure
-- Use case-insensitive matching by default for searches
+- **Fixed Behavior**: Use case-insensitive matching for ALL searches (this is a fixed, non-configurable system behavior)
 - Use Aho-Corasick to scan for multiple parsing patterns (`alias `, `function `, `name()`) in single pass
 - Fall back to regex for detailed extraction after Aho-Corasick identifies candidate lines